balena-io/docs/pages/gettingStarted.md

-Next copy the git endpoint address from the top right-hand corner of the application page (the button to the right of this will do this for you automatically) into a termianl and add the 'resin' remote endpoint (i.e. make it available to push code to.)
+Next copy the git endpoint address from the top right-hand corner of the application page (the button to the right of this will do this for you automatically) into a terminal and add the 'resin' remote endpoint (i.e. make it available to push code to.)

 Once you've done this, you can push code to your device and it will run on your